mbrlabs/Lorien/docs/manuals/manual_v0.2.0.md

 Drawing tablets are supported and reccomended, but you can also just use Keyboard+Mouse.

 ## Basic Usage
-- Draw with the left mouse button or with your drawing tablet's pen
+- Draw with the left mouse button (<kbd>LMB</kbd>) or with your drawing tablet's pen
 - Pan/drag across the canvas with the middle mouse button (i recommend to map a button on your pen to the middle mouse button for easy navigation)
 - Zoom with mouse wheel

+## Selection Tool
-- To select a number of strokes activate the Selection tool and drag across the canvas.
-By holding down <kbd>Shift</kbd> you can add more strokes to your current selection. <kbd>Delete</kbd> deletes all strokes you have currently selected. <kbd>RMB</kbd> or <kbd>Esc</kbd> deselects everyting again.
+- With the Selection tool you can select a number of brush stokes by dragging across the screen with your <kbd>LMB</kbd> pressed.
+Brush strokes which are considered inside the selection recatangle will be added to the current selection.
+You can add more strokes to your current selection by holding down <kbd>Shift</kbd> while dragging.
-- With the Move Tool you can move your current selection anywhere you want
+- You can deselect your current selection by pressing <kbd>RMB</kbd> or <kbd>Esc</kbd>.
+- To move the selected strokes simply drag them while holding down <kbd>LMB</kbd>.
+If you did not move your mouse while pressing <kbd>LMB</kbd>, everything will be deselected automatically.
+- Press <kbd>Delete</kbd> to delete the current selection

+## Line Tool
 - You can hold down <kbd>Shift</kbd> while using the line tool to snap the line in 15° increments

 ## Keyboard shortcuts